blocksds/grit/documentation/main_page.md

 - `-mzr`: Map data is RLE compressed.

 ### 2.4.
 Metamap/object options

+By default this is disabled (width and height are 1, and no reduction is done).

 - `-Mh`: Metatile height.
 Useful for keeping the tiles in a metatile/object together.
 If tile-mapping is enabled, this will enable metamapping.
 Works